saraswatdeepesh19/Rock-Paper-Scissor/README.md

 A simple, interactive Rock-Paper-Scissor game built with HTML, CSS, and JavaScript.
 Play against the computer, track your score, and enjoy a clean, responsive UI!

 ---

-## 🕹️ Features

-- **Interactive Gameplay:** Click on Rock, Paper, or Scissor to play against the computer.
-- **Live Score Tracking:** See your score, the computer's score, and the number of ties update in real time.
-- **Responsive Design:** Works well on both desktop and mobile devices.
-- **Custom SVG Icons:** Visually appealing icons for each choice.
-- **Clean UI:** Simple and intuitive layout for a smooth user experience.

----
-## 📚 Topics Covered

-- **HTML Structure:** Building a semantic and accessible game interface using HTML.
-- **CSS Styling:** Designing a responsive and visually appealing layout with custom styles.
-- **JavaScript Fundamentals:** Implementing game logic, handling user input, and updating the DOM dynamically.
-- **Event Handling:** Using JavaScript to respond to user actions (click events).
-- **Randomization:** Generating random choices for the computer opponent.
-- **Score Tracking:** Keeping and displaying scores for the user, computer, and ties.
-- **SVG Integration:** Using SVG icons for game options.
-- **Project Organization:** Structuring files and folders for clarity and maintainability.

----

-## 📂 Project Structure

-'''📂 Rock-Paper-Scissor/ │
-  ├── css/ │ ├── common.css │ └── rockPaperScissor.css │
-  ├── docs/ │ ├── icon-paper.svg │ ├── icon-rock.svg │ └── icon-scissors.svg │
-  ├── html/ │ └── rockPaperScissor.html │
-  ├── js/ │ └── rockPaperScissor.js │
-  └── README.md
-  '''
----
 # How to Play Rock-Paper-Scissor

 Welcome to the Rock-Paper-Scissor game!
 Follow these simple steps to start playing: